FredAlardo/ToyRobot/README.md

 # ToyRobot

+**This sample project needs to be added to Xcode and run through an iPad simulator**

 ## Scenario
 Create a library that can read in commands of the following form:
 * PLACE X, Y, DIRECTION